-The matching score indicates – among other things – how likely it is that a certain candidate will be successful in the role he or she is applying for, but also the likelihood of someone fitting into your company culture, personality and many more metrics you can use to make a data driven hiring decision.
+The matching score indicates – among other things – how likely it is that a certain candidate will be successful in the role he or she is applying for, but also the likelihood of someone fitting into your company culture.

 The backend displays your applicants in one clear